Donald Trump Jr. will dine with Trump apartment buyers in India

 Unimark Group, which is building the Trump Tower Kolkata along with Tribeca Developers and local real estate firm RDB Group, referred questions about the event to Tribeca.

-The Trump Organization did not immediately respond to a request for comment outside regular business hours on Monday.
+The Trump Organization declined to comment.
 Tribeca Developers and RDB Group did not respond to requests for comment.

 The president's son, who took over the company's operations with his brother Eric when their father took office, is scheduled to address a business summit in New Delhi on Friday.
 Other high-profile guests expected to attend the summit include Indian Prime Minister Narendra Modi and the CEOs of Netflix (NFLX) and Uber.